 Benjamin Franklin is credited with saying that an ounce of prevention is worth a pound of cure.
 What can you do to gain the benefits of prevention?
 How can you apply this for living a healthy life?

-Paul Erwin, professor and department head of public health in the College of Education, Health, and Human Sciences, offers five suggestions that may help you live a longer, healthier life.
+Paul Erwin, professor and department head of public health in the College of Education, Health, and Human Sciences, offers four suggestions that may help you live a longer, healthier life.

 Be physically active.
 Current recommendations call for 150 minutes per week of moderate exercise or 75 minutes per week of vigorous exercise (or a combination of moderate and vigorous activity).
 If you are not into running, swimming, or yoga, try mowing the lawn with a push mower rather than a riding lawn mower.
 Park at the far end of the parking lot rather than the spot closest to the door.
 Take the stairs up to the second floor rather than riding the elevator.
 All of these are simple healthy tips.